Rhine Valley Rhineland Palatinate, Germany Travel Guide

 Hiking and cycling paths like Rheinsteig and Rheinradweg.

-The dining scene reflects the region's hearty traditions, with opportunities to savor local specialties like Flammkuchen, Sauerbraten, and fresh asparagus in spring.
+The dining scene reflects the region's hearty traditions, with opportunities to appreciate local specialties like Flammkuchen, Sauerbraten, and fresh asparagus in spring.
 Traditional Weinstuben (wine taverns) offer a sample of local life, pairing local specialties with locally produced wines.